 One big thing to note when compared to classic alfredo is that this healthy alfredo sauce features a great deal less fat, and thus calories.

-While I wouldn’t necessarily call it low-calorie as it’s not as low as some other ‘skinny alfredo’ recipes that include ingredients such as pureed cauliflower, I don’t think 99 calories for a generous 4-oz serving size of sauce is bad at all.
-Especially for a sauce that truly doesn’t taste far off from the creamy, rich original.
+While I wouldn't necessarily call it low-calorie as it's not as low as some other "skinny alfredo" recipes that include ingredients like as pureed cauliflower, I don't think 99 calories for a generous four-ounce serving size of sauce is bad at all.
+Especially for a sauce that truly doesn't taste that far off from the creamy, rich original.

-- The batch of fettuccine alfredo you see in these photos uses half of the sauce (for eight ounces of pasta).
+- The batch of pasta you see in these photos uses half of the sauce (for eight ounces of pasta).
 Leftover sauce, if not being used, can be stored in an air-tight container in the fridge for several days.

 Healthy Alfredo Sauce Recipe